Skip to main content

 Software Engineer

-A software engineer is tasked with building computer software for myriad applications.
+A software engineer is tasked with building computer software for all kinds of applications.
 Most software engineers work as employees or contractors.
 Software engineers work with businesses, government agencies, and non-profit organizations.

 If you are interested in Computational Physics, start with one of the following major-specific courses